DataDog/kics/documentation/rules/terraform/aws/ecs_service_without_running_tasks.md

 }
 ```

-leaves the service without any running tasks, meaning the application will be unavailable and unable to process user requests.
 Failure to set an appropriate value for `desired_count` can lead to outages and an inability to meet service availability or business requirements.

 ## Compliant Code Examples